ym820/foreground_window_forcast/index.md

 # Glossary

+Intel XLSDK
-Intel X Library Software Development Kit (XLSDK) is a proprietary development kit that is used to capture system usage report on the Windows Operating System.
+: Intel X Library Software Development Kit (XLSDK) is a proprietary development kit that is used to capture system usage report on the Windows Operating System.
 It is written in the programming language C and utilizes the Windows 32 Application Programming Interface (API) to communicate with the system kernel.

+Long Short-Term Memory / LSTM
+: Long Short-Term Memory, commonly known as LSTM is a type of Recurrent Neural Network (RNN) architecture that is commonly used in machine learning for processing sequential data, such as speech, text, and time-series data.

+Application Programming Interface (API)
+: Application Programming Interface is a way to abstract away the implementation details of a program and allow users or programs to interact with each other in a high level.
+For example, you can think of an ATM as an API.
+You tell the ATM that you want to withdraw cash from your account, and the ATM will take care of the details behind such instruction.
+API is used by programmers to communicate with programs written by another developer.